Grid-Free MIMO Beam Alignment through Site-Specific Deep Learning: The Proposed Method, Metrics and Baselines

 There are several considerations when designing the utility function.
 The beam synthesizer functions should generate beams that tend to maximize the \ac{BF} gain for each channel realization.
-The probing beams in $\mathbf{F}$ and $\mathbf{W}$ serve two important purposes.
+The probing and sensing beams in $\mathbf{F}$ and $\mathbf{W}$ serve two important purposes.
 First, they provide helpful information to the beam synthesizers and thus should capture characteristics of the channel.
 Second, they should allow the \ac{BS} to discover new \acp{UE} during the \ac{IA} process and thus should satisfy a minimum \ac{SNR} requirement.
 Since the optimal \ac{BF} vectors can be easily computed in closed-form in the simpler \ac{MISO} or \ac{SIMO} setting, the synthesized beams can be optimized to resemble the optimal \ac{EGT} or \ac{EGC} beams by minimizing a supervised loss function such as the \ac{MSE} in \cite{AlrabeiahAlkhateeb2022NNcodebook}.
 However, finding the \ac{EGT} and \ac{EGC} beam pairs in the \ac{MIMO} setting requires solving its own non-convex optimization problem and may require a grid-search over possible weights, making a supervised utility function undesirable.
 To this end, we propose a two-component unsupervised utility function that does not require explicit labels for the probing or synthesized beams:

 Let $\mathcal{H}$ denote the set of channel realizations corresponding to possible \ac{UE} locations in the cell.
-The set of \ac{Tx} and \ac{Rx} probing beams are denoted by $\mathcal{F}$ and $\mathcal{W}$.
-The first term $\mathcal{U}_{\textnormal{BF}}$ focuses on the \ac{BF} gain of the synthesized beams and is the end-to-end objective.
+The first term $\mathcal{U}_{\textnormal{BF}}$ focuses on the \ac{BF} gain of the synthesized beams $\mathbf{v}_\mathrm{T},\mathbf{v}_\mathrm{R}$ and is the end-to-end objective.
 An obvious choice for the utility function is the average \ac{SNR} or achievable rate of the predicted beam pairs, such as adopted in \cite{AttiahYu2022DLHybridBF}.
 However, it tends to emphasize \acp{UE} with good channels more and neglect cell edge \acp{UE}.
 In order to provide better coverage to all \acp{UE}, we maximize the average \ac{BF} gain normalized by the channel norm to give equal emphasis even for \acp{UE} with worse channels.
-The second term $\mathcal{U}_{\textnormal{IA}}$ ensures the coverage of the probing beams.
-It maximizes the average normalized \ac{BF} gain of the strongest probing beam pairs for those \acp{UE} that cannot meet the minimum \ac{SNR} threshold $\textnormal{SNR}_{\textnormal{TH}}$ with any of the probing beam pairs.
-The coefficient $\gamma \in [0,1]$ is a design parameter to balance the trade-off between the gain of the synthesized beams and of the probing beams.
+It also performs better than simply maximizing the average rate.